georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 Impossible to change an `immutable object` (**reflection** not considered here), therefore we create a new one

-[Lombok](https://projectlombok.org/) to the rescue with `@Builder`
+[Lombok](https://projectlombok.org/) to the rescue with `@Builder` annotation so we avoid verbosity

-Creating new objects is cheap
+Creating new objects is cheap in resource consumption (for our use case)

 The Garbage Collector (GC) works great to cleanup short lived objects

-Very little extra resource utilization
+Very little extra resource utilization for having more objects

+Large and very large objects should be carefully designed

+Code structures generating many objects (loops, recursion etc.) can use many resources

 `Example`